Stack logo

 Summary

 We’ve now added the ability to change the instructions to ChatGPT on how to respond, so we can have a conversation and be changing the identity mid-stream.
-See the code here and a working demo here.
-Note, that code & demo has some more features than just what we’ve done in this post.
+See the code here.
+Note, that code has some more features than just what we’ve done in this post.

 Build in minutes, scale forever.